NEXT longs to help grade 12 students make the transition out of high school and into the next stage of their lives.

 A: The digital version is free!
 A physical copy (a deck of cards) costs $8.99 CAD.
 But if this cost holds you back, please reach out to us at firstname.lastname@example.org.
-Both versions can be ordered at the form below.
+Physical copies can be ordered HERE via the P2C Store.

 The physical copy set is advantageous because it reduces the distractions that may come up when viewing the digital cards on a device.

 A: Anyone!
 Mentorship is really about caring, listening, and journeying along with students.
 You don’t need to be an “expert” or at a particular life stage.
 Students appreciate mentors for their care, not for what they know.

 Q: I’m interested in being a mentor; who should I mentor?